Cray-HPE/docs-csm/operations/image_management/Image_Management.md

 * **Barebones Image Recipes**: The barebones recipes contain only the upstream Linux packages needed to successfully boot the image on an HPE Cray compute node using upstream packages.
-Bare-bones recipes are primarily meant to be used to validate the IMS tools, without requiring HPE Cray Operating System (COS) content.
+Bare-bones recipes are primarily meant to be used to validate the IMS tools, without requiring HPE User Services Software (USS) content.
-* **COS Recipes**: COS recipes contain a Linux environment with an HPE Cray customized kernel and optimized HPE Cray services for our most demanding customers and workloads.
+* **USS Image Recipes**: USS image recipes contain a Linux environment with optimized HPE Cray services for our most demanding customers and workloads.

 HPE Cray provided recipes are uploaded to the Simple Storage Service \(S3\) and registered with IMS as part of the install.